ato222/ChangeLogMemo/README.md

 ```
 bundle install
 $EDITOR .env

 ./change_log_memo your_memo
-(Changelog file will be created in home directory)
 ```
+(ChangeLog file will be created in home directory)

 ## Environment